mrYakamoto/javascript-racer-1-front-end/README.md

 The goal here is to learn more about JavaScript, the DOM, and asynchronous event handling.

+When you submit your solution as a pull request, you should have at least three
+files: an HTML file, a CSS file, and a JavaScript file.
+You can have more files, but all CSS and JavaScript should be linked externally from the HTML file.

 ## Releases

 ### Release 0: The Setup

 There is no skeleton for this challenge.
 You will have to write the HTML, CSS and JavaScript files yourself (and link them all together).
 Let's just start with building a simple two-player board.
 This will be rendered via HTML.
 There are a few ways you could do it, e.g., a table that looks like:

 ```html
 <table class="racer_table">